cameronmclean/labpatterns/notebook.md

 - So there is a problem if the user is halfway through the series of pages and clicks back button to edit a previous form.
 We need to keep the state and have django edit the instance of what was just added to the db rather than create a new one if one navigates back.

-I manage this by storing the recently added form into into a session variable, before loading a form we check to to see if the variabel exists - if it does, then load the form with the instance so that .save() will update it rather than create a new instance (this is how .save() works if handed an instance arguement).
+I manage this by storing the recently added form into into a session variable, before loading a form we check to to see if the variable exists - if it does, then load the form with the instance so that .save() will update it rather than create a new instance (this is how .save() works if handed an instance arguement).
 Ff a session variable (dict key) doesnt exist for this form - then just load as blank (i,e create new instance), and add the foreign key behind the scences from the info collected via the first form...
  So - for the first page - adding a new pattern - name and pictogram - we have

  ```